-Your Scheme is run by a trustee company SA Metropolitan Fire Service Superannuation Pty Ltd ACN 068 821 750 according to its governing legal document, the trust deed, and superannuation law.
+Your Scheme is run by a trustee company, SA Metropolitan Fire Service Superannuation Pty Ltd ACN 068 821 750 according to its governing legal document, the trust deed, and superannuation law.

-There are eight Directors of the Trustee Company, four Employer Representatives that are appointed by the Employer and four Member Representatives.
+There are 7 Directors of the trustee company, 4 Employer Representatives that are appointed by the Employer and 3 Member Representatives.

-The Member Representatives are appointed and elected from two separate groups.
-The United Fire Fighters Union Inc (UFU) nominates three Directors and Scheme members who are not eligible to join the UFU elect one Director.
-The period of office for a member-elected Director is up to three years (or longer if the Trustee determines there are special circumstances).
+The Member Representatives are appointed and elected from 2 separate groups.
+The United Fire Fighters Union Inc (UFU) nominates 3 Directors and Scheme members who are not eligible to join the UFU elect one Director.
+The period of office for a Member Representative Director is up to 3 years (or longer if the Trustee determines there are special circumstances).
 Subject to being renominated and being willing to accept the position, the Member Representative Director can be reappointed or re-elected for a further term.

-Directors who are either Employer or UFU nominated Member representatives, will cease to hold office if the nomination by the relevant organisation is withdrawn or the Director becomes ineligible under relevant legislation.
+Directors who are either Employer or UFU nominated Member Representatives, will cease to hold office if the nomination by the relevant organisation is withdrawn or the Director becomes ineligible under relevant legislation.